Rodrigo Estrella

 Flowing Fields

-This is my best and most versatile generative art algorithm up to date.
-It is heavily inspired by Tyler Hobbs’ work in Fidenza.
-It has more than 20 parameters to play with, so the results can vary a lot.
+This is my first generative art algorithm.
+It was heavily inspired by Tyler Hobbs’ work in Fidenza.
+It has more than 40 parameters to play with, so the results can vary a lot.
 You can find the collection in OpenSea.

 The algorithm is based on the canvas_flow function in the aRtsy package developed by Koen Derks.
 That function draws a flowfield in the canvas using ggplot2 as the core engine.